In the Name of Allah, Most Gracious, Most Merciful.

 Answering your question, Sheikh Ahmad Kutty, a Senior Lecturer and an Islamic Scholar at the Islamic Institute of Toronto, Ontario, Canada, states:

-Just as you may invite Christians or others to share the joy of Eid, you are also allowed to share the joy of feasts by Christians and others; however, we should not participate in their particular religious rituals.
+Just as you may invite Christians or others to share the joy of Eid, your children can share the joy of Christmas with their non-Muslim friends.
+However, they should not participate in their particular religious rituals.

-You are allowed to partake of their feasts and celebrations so long as you stay away from their specifically religious rituals, and so long as you are clear in your mind that Christmas has nothing to do with the original teaching of Jesus (peace and blessings be upon him).
+You can partake of their feasts and celebrations so long as you stay away from their specifically religious rituals.
+And so long as you are clear in your mind that Christmas has nothing to do with the original teaching of Jesus.

-While remaining steadfast to your beliefs about Jesus, you are allowed to join them in their feasts in order to reciprocate kindness with kindness.
+While remaining steadfast to your beliefs about Jesus, you can join Christians in their feasts in order to reciprocate kindness with kindness.

 Allah Almighty knows best.